Clinical Rotations

 PGY3 and PGY4

 • No overnight calls.
-Residents work 2-4 evening weekend call shifts per year (7pm-12am) in the Duke Regional Hospital Psych Emergency Department.
+Residents work 2-4 evening weekend call shifts per year (7pm-12am) and 5 evening weekday call shifts per year (7pm-11pm) in the Duke Regional Hospital Psychiatry Emergency Department.